Skip to main content

 LGBTQ+ Safety

-• • Paraguay is socially conservative
+• • Paraguay is one of South America's most conservative countries on LGBTQ+ issues

-• • Discretion advised, especially outside Asunción
+• • Discretion strongly advised, especially outside Asunción

-• • PDA may attract negative attention
+• • PDA between same-sex couples may attract negative attention

 Honest Assessment: Pros & Cons